A Survey of Inverse Reinforcement Learning: Challenges, Methods and Progress: Mitigating the Challenges

-From a theoretical viewpoint, some methods have better analytically-proved performance guarantees than others.
-The maximum entropy probability distribution over space of policies (or trajectories) minimizes the worst-case expected loss \cite{Grunwald2004}.
-Consequently, \textsc{maxentirl} learns a behavior which is neither much better nor much worse than expert's \cite{Dimitrakakis2012}.
-However, the worst-case analysis may not represent the performance on real applications because the performance of optimization-based learning methods can be improved by exploiting favorable properties of the application domain.
-Classification based approaches such as \textsc{csi} and \textsc{scirl} admit a theoretical guarantee for the quality of $\hat{R}_E$, in terms of optimality of learned behavior $\hat{\pi}_E$, given that both classification and regression errors are small.
-Nevertheless, these methods may not reduce the loss as much as \textsc{mwal} as the latter is the only method, in our knowledge, which has no probabilistic lower bound on the value-loss incurred~\cite{Syed2008}.
+From a theoretical viewpoint, some methods have better performance guarantees than others.
+The maximum entropy probability distribution over space of trajectories (or policies) minimizes the worst-case expected loss \cite{Grunwald2004}.
+Consequently, \textsc{maxentirl} learns a behavior which is neither much better nor much worse than the expert's \cite{Dimitrakakis2012}.
+However, the worst-case analysis may not represent the performance in practice because the performance of optimization-based learning methods can be improved by exploiting favorable properties of the application domain.
+Classification based approaches such as \textsc{csi} and \textsc{scirl} admit a theoretical bound for the quality of $\hat{R}_E$ in terms of optimality of the learned behavior $\hat{\pi}_E$, given that both classification and regression errors are small.
+Nevertheless, these methods may not reduce the loss as much as \textsc{mwal} as the latter is the only method, in our knowledge, which has no lower bound on the incurred value-loss~\cite{Syed2008}.

-Few methods analyze and bound inverse learning error (ILE) for a given confidence of success and a given minimum number of demonstrations.
-The analysis relies on determining the value of a policy using feature expectations $\mathbf{\mu}^{\mathbf{\phi}}(\pi)$~\cite{Abbeel2004,Ziebart2008,Choi2011}), state visitation frequencies $\psi^{\pi}(s)$~\cite{Neu2007,Ziebart2008,Ratliff2006}) or occupancy measures ($x^\pi(s)$ \cite{Babes-Vroman2011}).
+Some methods also analyze and bound the ILE metric for a given threshold of success and a given minimum number of demonstrations.
+The analysis relies on determining the value of a policy using its generated feature expectations $\mathbf{\mu}^{\mathbf{\phi}}(\pi)$~\cite{Abbeel2004,Ziebart2008,Choi2011} or state-visitation frequencies $\psi^{\pi}(s)$~\cite{Neu2007,Ziebart2008,Ratliff2006,Babes-Vroman2011} as shown in Eq.~\ref{eqn:value-function-feature}.